Bassem272/Laravel-Backend-General-Notes-/Check-admin-token.md

-Yes, the approach I provided can also be used to check if a user is an admin.
+ check if a user is an admin.
 To perform an admin check, you would typically have a role or attribute in the user model that specifies the user's role (e.g., "admin" or "customer").
 Here's how you can adapt the code to perform an admin check:

 Assuming you have a `role` attribute in your `User` model: